UnlimitedPi/nucamp_site/README.md

 WELCOME

 This is a website created/ designed in the nucamp "Bootstrap + React; React Native" Course.
-This is a mock website that is not to be deployed legitamately, but to be used as a learning enviorment to further develop my skills in HTML, CSS, and JS.
+This is a mock website that is not to be deployed legitimately, but to be used as a learning enviorment to further develop my skills in HTML, CSS, and JS.

 CONTACT